 To get your Student ID ready, you can either:

-A: Email a passport sized head shot (or high res selfie), your full name and student number to the Torrens or THINK Student Services team, and we will let you know when it is ready for collection.
-If you are an online student, we will arrange to send your ID card via post.
+A: If you're studying online, email a passport sized head shot (or high res selfie), your full name and student number to the Torrens or THINK Student Services team, and we will let you know when it is ready for collection.
+We will arrange to send your ID card via post.

-B. Meet us at Orientation where we'll take your photo and generate your card for you
+B. If you're studying on campus, meet us at Orientation where we'll take your photo and generate your card for you

 Tip!
 Orientation gets busy so we recommend emailing your photo in advance so all you have to do is pick it up on the day!